vijaykriishna/dagger/hilt/testing.md

 ## Introduction

-**Note:** Currently, Hilt only supports Android instrumentation and Robolectric tests (although, see [here](gradle-setup.md#running-with-android-studio) for limitations when running Robolectric tests via Android Studio).
-In addition, Hilt cannot be used in vanilla JVM tests, but it does not prevent you from writing these tests as you would normally.
-{: .c-callouts__note }

 Hilt makes testing easier by bringing the power of dependency injection to your Android tests.
 Hilt allows your tests to easily access Dagger bindings, provide new bindings, or even replace bindings.
 Each test gets its own set of Hilt